spr1t3-0/http-api/README.md

 9. (Optional) `npx run db-types`

 ## Development
-If you make changes to the .init file make sure to run `npx run reset-db`
+If you make changes to the .init file make sure to run `npx run reset-db`!